-Master in Business Administration students with a Leadership emphasis can add a second emphasis in Athletic Administration through a curriculum that integrates on-ground teaching experiences in the following courses: BUS 541 Managerial Economics, BUS 630 Marketing Management, BUS 665 Leadership Foundations, BUS 660 Strategic Management, and BUS 520 Organizational Behavior.
+Master in Business Âdministration students with a Leadership emphasis can add a second emphasis in Athletic Administration through a curriculum that integrates on-ground teaching experiences in the following courses: BUS 541 Managerial Economics, BUS 665 Leadership Studies & Theory, BUS 660 Case Studies in Strategic Management, and BUS 520 Organizational Behavior.
 The applications of these courses will include the concepts tied specifically to athletic administration through projects coordinated by the Tabor College athletic department.